Mario-Mladenov1998/QA-Manual-Test-/Test-case/Regression-test-case.md

 | 3                                  | Enter valid email: `mariomladenov199@abv.bg`              | Email appears in the field                          |
 | 4                                  | Enter valid password: `something1234`                     | Password appears hidden (*******)                   |
 | 5                                  | Click "Submit" button                                     | User is logged in and sees "Logged in as Mario"     |

+✅ 2.
+Regression Test - Add product to cart and verify 📌 Description:
+The product must be added successfully: View Cart

+🧩 Metadata
+Field	Value
+Suite	Regression Test Case
+Severity	Critical
+Priority	High
+Type	Regression
+Layer	E2E
+Automation status	Manual
+Behavior	Positive
+Status	Actual
+Milestone	Not set
+Is flaky	No
+Pre-condition	User is logged in
+Post-condition	Product appears in the cart

+🧪 Test Steps
+Step	Action	Expected Result
+1	Navigate to automationexercise.com	Home page is loaded 2	Enter valid email: mariomladenov1920@abv.bg	Text appears in the field 3	Enter valid password: Mariomladenov1234	Password is hidden (********) 4	Click "Signup/Login" and log in	User is redirected to homepage and logged in 5	Go to "Products" page	Products page is displayed
+6	Click "Add to cart" on any product	Product is added to cart 7	Click "Cart" in the top navigation bar	Cart page shows the product and correct price